Seven Tips For A Kickass Trumpet Comeback (2025 Trumpet Year-in-Review)

 When I started playing again, my Daily was to “connect with the sound” each day.
 To me, that meant playing one note—-typically a low C—-was a win.
 It didn’t matter how it sounded or how it felt.
 I just did it.

 After that one note, I put an X on the calendar and wiped my hands clean.
 Some days, that one note was all I played.
 Others, I enjoyed practicing for an hour or two.
-Now, I’m finding the musical time each day, and (mostly) loving playing again.

 Tip #2: Use a Timer

-Practice everything—-everything—-with a timer.
-I set mine for 10 minutes max.
+Practice everything—-everything—with a timer.
+Set it for 10 minutes max.
 During those 10 minutes, focus on one small part of a song you’d love to play.
-Then, when the timer rings, stop.
+Give it your best effort, and when the timer rings, stop.
+Set your horn down.
+Take a break, or play something else.

 Tip #3: Practice Small